By Casey Reid 1 min read

 3.2 Turn and River Play: Balancing Value and Bluffing

 On the turn, players decide whether to Continuation Bet (c-bet), check, or fold based on the turn card, pot size, and opponent actions.
-On the river, decisive actions—value betting, bluffing, or folding—are crucial.
+On the river, decisive actions—Value Betting, bluffing, or folding—are crucial.
 For example, if you hold a missed flush draw after the turn completes a third suited card on the board, a well-timed bluff can often steal the pot.

 Using poker tells and observing betting patterns can reveal if opponents are strong or weak, guiding decisions.
 Remember, 70% of professional players rely heavily on opponent reads to determine whether to bluff or value bet on the river.